rocketman1243/routing-based-on-user-requirements/meeting_notes/20_nov_notes.md

    1. For different values of neighbourLimit and neighbourDepth, show the average path improvement.
    2. Calculate the global best path using smartDFS, then compare its #hops and #BER to the #hops and #BER of the fast heuristic approach

-4. Proof as much as possible the exactness or applicability of my approach

 # Planning